pudly/schmopera-hugo/content/articles/michael-christine.md

 related_companies = []
 related_people = []
 short_description = "\"You know, thank goodness that we're beginning to deal more and more with questions and issues of diversity.
-But Young Artist Programs can't deal with the diversity questions if there isn't a pipeline beforehand.\"" slug = "michael-christie" title = "Michael Christie" youtube_url = ""
+But Young Artist Programs can't deal with the diversity questions if there isn't a pipeline beforehand.\"" slug = "talking-with-conductors-michael-christie" title = "Talking with conductors: Michael Christie" youtube_url = ""

 +++